OBF/obf-docs/Travel_fellowships.md

 ### Role of the fellowship chair (and review timeline)

-The fellowship chair will make sure that the call for applications is announced at least 6 weeks before the deadline by updating the application form for each round, drafting a blog post, coordinating with the newsletter chair and receiving approval from the OBF board members.
+The fellowship chair will make sure that the call for applications is announced at least 4 weeks before the deadline by updating the application form for each round, drafting a blog post, coordinating with the newsletter chair and receiving approval from the OBF board members.

 After the application period is over, they will coordinate with the OBF board members to invite volunteers to serve in the review panel and create all the required documents such as applications (assign alias and remove personal information) and reviewing form with rubrics to share with the panel.
 In the first week after the deadline, the review panel will be asked to review all or selected applications (based on the number of applications for that round).

 In the second week, the fellowship chair will create a summary of the scores and discuss it with the board members to identify the awardees for that round.

-Preferably, by the beginning of the third week, the fellowship chair will inform the chosen awardees asking for confirmation regarding the fellowship acceptance and informing them of the process for getting reimbursed for their expense after they have participated in the event.
+Preferably, by fourth week, the fellowship chair will inform the chosen awardees asking for confirmation regarding the fellowship acceptance and informing them of the process for getting reimbursed for their expense after they have participated in the event.
 They will also inform the applicants who were not selected and provide feedback when requested.

 Upon confirmation, a public blog post will be drafted by the fellowship chair informing the community of the current awardees.